Louisiana State University Shreveport: Academics

-The university has a student-teacher ratio of 24:1 and 81% of the professors have terminal degrees, the highest degree awarded in a given field.
-Many of LSUS' professors have been published and nationally recognized and sit on nationally recognized boards related to their disciplines.

 Student life

 The University Center (UC) at LSUS serves as the campus hub for student, faculty, and staff activities and is a centerpiece of the LSUS campus.
-The UC staff maintains up-to-date information on each registered student organization such as its officers or authorized representatives, its purpose, and its adviser.
-Each year, the UC publishes a list of current clubs with the names of the groups according to the nine categories of student organizations.
+The Student Life staff maintains up-to-date information on each registered student organization such as its officers or authorized representatives, its purpose, and its advisor.

 Organizations

-LSUS has over 70 student organizations that include Academic/Professional, Governing, Greek, Honorary, Religious, Service, Special Interest, and Sports.
+LSUS has over 50 student organizations that include Academic/Professional, Governing, Greek, Honorary, Religious, Service, Special Interest, and Sports.

 Media

+The campus serves as the studio location for the public radio network Red River Radio and flagship station KDAQ.

 The Almagest, Greek for "great book," is the university's student newspaper in both print and broadcasting and has kept the community at LSUS informed since 1967.
-It is the brainchild of Mrs. Evelyn Herring, an assistant professor of English at LSUS, along with four other students.
 The paper is published six to twelve times each fall and spring semester.
 In 2015, the paper went 100% online.

 Spectra, called Narcissus initially, is a student literary magazine that has been in production since 1969 that consists of student and faculty poetry and prose as well as visual artwork.
-It is published once a year and submissions for the magazine are taken throughout the fall and spring semesters.

-The Toilet Paper is a promotional paper that is published and emailed weekly that advertises student and faculty events for the upcoming week or month.

 Greek

-Social fraternal or sorority organizations make up the Greek Life at LSUS with its membership driven by invitation only.
-However, recruitment is open to all students both in the fall and spring semesters.
-Additionally, both fraternal and sorority encourage academic achievement, leadership, and community.
-The Greek Council oversees and plans the annual Greek Week, Meet the Greeks, and a Greek step show, to promote a sense of community among the Greek members and the students of LSUS.